Sielnix/EFCore.Snowflake/README.md

 If you wish to create model from existing Snowflake database, then follow [this](https://learn.microsoft.com/en-us/ef/core/cli/dotnet#dotnet-ef-dbcontext-scaffold) steps.
 Provider name is `EFCore.Snowflake`.
 Ensure you have ef tools installed (`dotnet tool install --global dotnet-ef`).

+## Database generation

+Please be aware, that Snowflake default naming convention is UPPERCASE, while C# default naming convention is PascalCase.
+In order to follow Snowflake's uppercase convention when generating new database with code-first approach you have to map each table and column to database name with uppercase.
+Use `.ToTable("TABLE_NAME")` and `entity.Property(e => e.Id).HasColumnName("ID")` mapping methods.

 ## Type mapping

 - All basic C# types are supported.